 Rollback functionality of ATF:

-The Automated Test Framework tracks data created by running tests and rolls back changes after testing it.
+The Automated Test Framework tracks data created by running tests and reverses changes after testing it.

 - New records are deleted.